 Rhinoplasty refers to surgery to change or correct the shape of the nose, both internally and externally.
-Internal changes often include a septoplasty (straightening of a deviated septum) or widening the internal nasal valves, to improve the ability to breathe through one’s nose.
-Often, insurance coverage will offset a significant portion of the cost of the surgery when patients have difficulty breathing through the nose, a deviated septum, a septal perforation, or history of a prior broken nose.
-Because of his volume of rhinoplasty and the frequent need for functional surgery, Dr. Mehta is in-network with a wide range of insurance plans.
+Internal changes often include a septoplasty (straightening of a deviated septum) or nasal vestibular stenosis repair (widening the internal/external nasal valves), to improve the ability to breathe through one’s nose.
+Reduction of the inferior turbinates (submucous resection) can also help to improve the nasal airway.
+Often, insurance coverage will offset a significant portion of the cost of the surgery when patients have difficulty breathing, a deviated septum, a septal perforation, or a prior broken nose.
+Because of his large volume of rhinoplasty and the frequent need for functional nasal surgery, Dr. Mehta is in-network with a wide range of insurance plans.

 Most surgeons would agree that rhinoplasty is the most challenging plastic surgical procedure, given the careful consideration of both aesthetics and function.
 This surgery should be performed by specialists with extensive training and a profound understanding of both the nasal airway as well as the anatomy of the nose.

 For certain patients, nonsurgical rhinoplasty, also called liquid rhinoplasty, is an excellent option.
-This procedure involves the injection of fillers such as Restylane, Perlane, Juvederm Ultra, Juvederm Ultra Plus, Radiesse, or Artefill in the nose.
+This procedure involves the injection of fillers such as Restylane Lyft, Restylane, or Voluma in the nose.
 The procedure takes just a few minutes to perform in the office and can be an alternative to surgical rhinoplasty for patients with small irregularities or indentations.
-Also, injection of filler above and below a hump can help camouflage it.
-The effects can be temporary or permanent, depending on the choice of filler.
+Injection of filler above and below a hump can help camouflage it.
+Filler can also help lift and refine the tip and make the nose appear straighter.
 Dr. Mehta is adept and experienced at nonsurgical rhinoplasty and can advise you if this is an option for your nose.

-Your visit for a rhinoplasty consultation with Dr. Mehta typically lasts around an hour.
+Your visit for a rhinoplasty consultation with Dr. Mehta typically lasts approximately one hour.
 He will begin with an extensive discussion of what exactly bothers you about your nose.
-This communication of the desires, aesthetic and expectations of the patient is truly the most critical component of the entire rhinoplasty process.
+This communication of the desires, aesthetic, and expectations of the patient is truly the most critical component of the entire rhinoplasty process.

 Dr. Mehta will obtain a careful history, including medical conditions which may affect your ability to undergo and recover from surgery.
 Any history of adverse reactions to anesthesia or medications commonly given before, during, and after surgery is also determined.
-Any history of difficulty breathing, breaking your nose or prior nasal surgery is particularly relevant.
+Any history of difficulty breathing, nasal trauma, or prior nasal surgery is particularly relevant.

 This discussion is followed by a thorough examination of both the inside and outside of the nose.
 Dr. Mehta will carefully palpate the outside of the nose, to feel the thickness of the skin and assess the underlying nasal bones and cartilages.
 The inside of the nose is painlessly examined with a nasal speculum.
 The nasal septum, the wall which divides the nose into a right and left half, is inspected as well, to determine the degree of deviation and status of the cartilage.

-After this initial consultation, most patients return for a preoperative visit two or three weeks before surgery.
+After this initial consultation, most patients return for a preoperative visit approximately three weeks before surgery.
 At this time, Dr. Mehta will again review your images with you in detail, allowing you to communicate any new thoughts or questions since your first visit.

-Dr. Mehta will give you your prescriptions or call in your pain medication and possibly antibiotics at this visit as well.
+At this visit, we typically give you prescriptions for pain medication and antibiotics.
 This allows you to pick up these important medications prior to your surgery, so that postoperatively, you and your caretakers can rest and concentrate on your recovery.
 Dr. Mehta will advise you to pick up Arnica Montana and Bromelain, two homeopathic products which reduce bruising after surgery.
 These are taken as directed, beginning immediately after surgery.
-You will be given detailed preoperative and postoperative instruction pamphlets, to read prior to your surgery.
-It is important to minimize salt intake and avoid alcohol for three days leading up to your surgery.
+You will be given detailed preoperative and postoperative instructions by Shannon.
+It is important to avoid alcohol for three days before and one week after your surgery.

 Lastly, you will have the opportunity to spend time with Jill, our office coordinator, to answer any logistical questions related to your surgery.
 Your final surgical fees are settled at this visit as well.